Sparen/DanmakufuVideos/README.md

 The videos field is an array of objects, each with a youtube ID (when you see a link like https://www.youtube.com/watch?v=XNFWNmbuA_I, the part after the v= is the ID.
 In this case, XNFWNmbuA_I).
 Additionally, the uploader's name, the uploader's channel url, and the type of the video should be specified.
 If the uploader is the same person as the scripter, please use boldface.
 Ex: `"<b>Sparen</b>"` instead of just "Sparen".

 * **Let's Play** refers to a run of the script with voiced commentary.
+* **Unvoiced Commentary** refers to a standard run of the script with text commentary.
 * **Standard** contains no commentary and simply showcases the script.
 * **No Sound** refers to a run without any sound.
 * **No Sound Effects** refers to a run without sound effects.